Minnesota Utility Permit Bond: A Comprehensive Guide

 How Much Does the Minnesota Utility Permit Surety Bond Cost?

 The Minnesota Utility Permit surety bond can cost anywhere between 0.75% to 5% of the bond amount per year.
+Monthly subscription options are also available.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 We also offer easy interest-free financing for premiums over $500.
 The chart below offers a quick reference for the approximate bond cost on a $20,000 bond requirement.

 Example: $20,000 Utility Permit Bond

 |Credit Score||Bond Cost (1 year)||Bond Cost (1 month)|